MyCaffe/MyCaffe/INSTALL.md

 </br>c.) nccl64_133.dll - If you plan on running multi-GPU training sessions, you will need the <b><i>nccl64_133.dll</i></b>, which must be placed
 in a directory that is visible by your executable files.
 This library can be built from the MyCaffe\NCCL repository.
 Alternatively, it is installed by the <b>CudaControl</b> NuGet package and placed in the <i>packages\CudaControl.1.0.0.271\lib\Net40</i> directory.
 You should copy the library into a directory that is visible by your executable files.
+NOTE: The automated multi-GPU tests use GPU's 1-4 where the monitor is plugged into GPU 0.
 </br>

 <H2>Test Installation Instructions</H2>